BotsheloRamela/BotsheloRamela/README.md

-## 🖖🏾 Introduction
+## 👋🏾 Introduction

 - Hello, I'm Botshelo, a seasoned developer with over 5 years of experience crafting software solutions.
 - My expertise spans across backend systems, and full-stack web applications, with a primary focus on Mobile Development.
-- I embarked on my coding journey at the age of 13, evolving from a self-taught developer to pursuing formal education in Software Development at WeThinkCode after freelancing and consulting for 3-4 years.
+- I embarked on my coding journey at the age of 13, evolving from a self-taught developer to pursuing formal education in Software Development at WeThinkCode after freelancing and consulting for 2-3 years.
 Along the way, I've had the opportunity to work for a couple of companies.

 ### ✨ Highlights
-- 🌱 Currently honing my skills in **Native Android Mobile Development**.
+- 🌱 Currently honing my skills in **Android Mobile Development (Kotlin)**.
-- 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/botshelo-ramela/).
+- 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/botshelo-ramela/) or [X / Twitter](https://x.com/BotsheloRamela3).
-- 📩 Open to collaboration opportunities - feel free to [contact me](mailto:ramelabotshelo12@gmail.com).
+- 📩 Open to collaboration opportunities - feel free to contact me: **ramelabotshelo12@gmail.com**.

 ## 👨🏾‍💻 My Tech Stack